 Advice for those looking to do a DIY self build:

 - Let the professional fitters who supply expensive goods (such as windows) fit them.
-They know any special techniques particular to their products and save the risk of you damaging things.
+They know any special techniques particular to their products and it saves you the risk of damaging things

 Learn more from those who have taken the DIY route.